joncrlsn/declarations/DESIGN.md

 - A form for editing existing declarations
 - A form for deleting declarations
 - A page for viewing a random declaration from the API.
 This is the default page.
 When this page is first loaded, a random declaration is pre-loaded so the user does not have to click a button to view a random declaration.
 As new declarations are requested with a button click, they are added above the previous declaration.
 - Only dark mode is supported.
 In dark mode, the background is dark and the font color is light.
+When a row in the declarations list table is highlighted, the previously light text changes to dark.
 - Pages that look good on either a desktop or mobile device.

 ## Storage